Nandaka: Literature

 Vishnu is usually depicted as four-armed with the four attributes in his hands: the shankha (conch), the Sudarshana Chakra, the padma (lotus) and the Kaumodaki gada (mace).
-In eight or sixteen armed depictions of the deity, he may be shown holding a sword.
+In eight- or sixteen-armed depictions of the deity, he may be shown holding a sword.
 The sword appears very rarely in the depictions of Vishnu.
 It appears in Vishnu iconography as late as the Gupta era (320–550).

-Nandaka is alluded as the sword of Vishnu's avatar Rama in the Hindu epic Ramayana.
-The Harivamsa as well as the Brihatbrahma Samhita prescribe the sword to be shown in Vishnu's four-armed images.
-The Sattvata Samhita recommends that it to be shown in a right hand of a six-armed Vishnu and in a left-hand in a ten-armed Vishnu.
-Vishnu's avatar, Vamana, is described to hold the Nandaka in his right hand in the Kalika Purana.
+Nandaka is mentioned as the sword of Vishnu's avatar Rama in the Hindu epic Ramayana.
+The Harivamsa as well as the Brihatbrahma Samhita prescribe that the sword be shown in Vishnu's four-armed images.
+The Sattvata Samhita recommends that it be shown in a right hand of a six-armed Vishnu and in a left hand in a ten-armed Vishnu.
+Vishnu's avatar Vamana is described to hold the Nandaka in his right hand in the Kalika Purana.
 An 11th-century image shows the sword tied to his belt.

 The Vishnu Sahasranama, which lists the 1000 epithets of Vishnu, mentions Nandaka twice.
 In a mantra, Vishnu is praised as the holder of the shankha, Nandaka, and the chakra.
 The 994th name of Vishnu is "Nandaki", the one who wields the Nandaka.

-In a rare depiction in the Sheshashayi Vishnu panel of the Gupta Deogarh temple, Nandaka is depicted anthropomorphically as a young man holding a sword (See Ayudhapurusha).
+In a rare depiction in the Sheshashayi Vishnu panel of the Gupta temple at Deogarh, Nandaka is depicted anthropomorphically as a young man holding a sword (see Ayudhapurusha).
 He is depicted leading the other personified weapons of Vishnu against the demons Madhu and Kaitabha.
 Nandaka is also depicted as an ayudhapurusha in the scene of Madhu and Kaitabha in the Mahishasuramardini mandapa, Mahabalipuram.